 8- Edelman MJ, Bauer K, Khanwani S, Tait N, Trepel J, Karp J, Nemieboka N, Chung E, Van Echo D. Clinical and pharmacologic study of tributyrin: an oral butyrate prodrug.
 Cancer Chemother Pharmacol (2003) 51: 439–444. https://tahomaclinic.com/Private/Articles4/Tributyrin/Edelman%202003%20-%20Clinical%20and%20pharmacologic%20study%20of%20tributyrin.pdf

 Wondering to yourself – do probiotics make you lose weight?
 If you’re looking for weight loss supplements with your gut health in mind then you’re on the right track!
-You’ll be surprised to know that a handful of studies suggest probiotics weight loss correlation.
-Probiotics are not however, the very best.
-In fact, the most […]
+You’ll be surprised to know that a handful of studies suggest an association between probiotics and weight loss.
+Probiotics are not, however, the very best at […]